openmind-consortium/Analysis-rcs-data/README.md

 ## What is the RC+S native data format?
 The Medtronic API saves data into a session directory.
 There are 11 .json files which are created for each session, which contain both meta-data and numerical data.
 Out of the box, the size/duration of these files is limited by the battery powering the CTM.
 Unmodified, this battery lasts for 4-5 hours.
 The CTM can be modified to be powered with an external battery, leading to recording duration being limited by the INS battery.
 The INS battery can stream for up to ~30 hours.

-There are multiple challenges associated with these .json file and analyzing them: Interpreting metadata within and across the files, handling invalid / missing / misordered packets, creating a timestamp value for each sample, aligning timestamps (and samples) across data streams, and parsing the data streams when there was a change in recording or stimulation parameters.
+There are multiple challenges associated with these .json files and analyzing them: Interpreting metadata within and across the files, handling invalid / missing / misordered packets, creating a timestamp value for each sample, aligning timestamps (and samples) across data streams, and parsing the data streams when there was a change in recording or stimulation parameters.
 See below for the current approach for how to tackle these challenges.

 ## Data parsing overview